 The PICU is the section of the hospital that provides sick children with the highest level of medical care.
-It differs from other parts of the hospital, like the general medical floors, in that the PICU allows intensive nursing care and monitoring things like heart rate, breathing, and blood pressure continuously.
+It differs from other parts of the hospital, like the general medical floors, in that the PICU allows intensive nursing care and continuous monitoring of things like heart rate, breathing, and blood pressure.

 Any child who's seriously ill and needs intensive care and whose medical needs can't be met on the hospital's main medical floors goes to the PICU.